zenpaiang/wos-giftcode-bot/README.md

 a discord bot which utilizes the whiteout survival gift code redemption API to redeem gift codes for a list of users.

+# transition

+this project will be migrated to `wos-bot` instead because i plan to expand this project to include features other than giftcode redemption

 # installation and usage

 1. clone the repo `git clone https://github.com/zenpaiang/wos-giftcode-bot.git`